ctorgalson/ansible-role-ubuntu-dell-xps13-9350/README.md

+**With a fully up-to-date bios on this hardware, this role should be obsolete**.

 # Dell xps 13 9350

 This role corrects various small driver/compatibility issues and provides some power-management settings for the 9350 model Dell xps 13.